rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 A *function reference* is an expression that specifies the name and arity of a function.

+A *function call* is a *function reference* that supplies *positional arguments* and *keyword arguments* to the referenced functions.
+If any of the arguments are placeholders, this is a *partially applied function call*.

 A *dynamic function reference* is an expression that evaluates to a *function reference*.